 There are several effective medications available for treating the overgrowth of yeast or Candida.

 What is sleep apnea?

-Sleep apnea is the interruption of normal sleep patterns due to a lack of oxygen when a person stops breathing repeatedly while sleeping.
+Sleep apnea is a sleep disorder where a person repeatedly stops and then restarts breathing while sleeping.
 Sleep apnea often shows rapid improvement after surgery.
 In most patients, there is a complete resolution of symptoms by six months following surgery.